GridTools/concepts/GridTools-Glossary.md

 ### Halo

+### ICON

+A weather and climate model developed by DWD and MPI-M build on a icosahedral grid.
+ICON uses an [unstructured](#Unstructured-Grid), but the grid can also be represented as partially [structured](#Structured-grid), see [Pentagon problem](#pentagon-problem).

 ### Iteration Space

 TODO disambiguate from compute domain or make it an alias.

 ### Origin

+### Pentagon problem

+In the ICON grid, the sphere is built from rhomboids.
+Within each rhomboid the mesh and dual-mesh are fully structured (triangles, each vertex has exactly 6 edges).
+At corner points where the rhomboids are patched together, each vertex has only 5 neighbors.
+TODO add picture.

 ### Structured Grid

 A grid where cells follow a regular pattern that allows strided access to neighbors.
-Examples of structured grids are [Cartesian grids](#Cartesian-Grid).
+Examples of structured grids are [Cartesian grids](#Cartesian-Grid) or the structured representations of the ICON grid.

 ### Unstructured Grid